Mutations Are Usually Rare Because

 The profound rarity of spontaneous mutations becomes starkly clear when we examine what happens when these repair systems fail.
 Hereditary cancer syndromes provide direct, human examples.

 • Xeroderma Pigmentosum (XP): Patients with XP have defects in the Nucleotide Excision Repair (NER) pathway.
 Their cells cannot effectively remove UV-induced thymine dimers.
-As a result, a single day of sun exposure can lead to thousands of unrepaired DNA lesions in their skin cells, causing an astronomically high rate of mutations in skin cell genes and a 10,000-fold increased risk of skin cancer.
+Because of that, a single day of sun exposure can lead to thousands of unrepaired DNA lesions in their skin cells, causing an astronomically high rate of mutations in skin cell genes and a 10,000-fold increased risk of skin cancer.
 This highlights how a specific environmental threat becomes catastrophic without the normal, rare mutation rate.

 Conversely, some mutations are relatively common because they confer a selective advantage in specific environments.
+Even so, its frequency is a powerful exception that proves the rule: it is common because of positive selection, not because the mutation itself occurs more frequently.
 The sickle-cell mutation (a single nucleotide change in the hemoglobin gene) is prevalent in regions where malaria is endemic because the heterozygous state provides malaria resistance.
-Its frequency is a powerful exception that proves the rule: it is common because of positive selection, not because the mutation itself occurs more frequently.
 The underlying rate of that specific nucleotide change remains rare; its prevalence is due to evolutionary pressure.

 Scientific Perspective: The Evolutionary Balance